 Qeshm, an Iranian island with a total area of about 1,500 square kilometers, is located in the Strait of Hormuz.
-It is the world’s biggest dependent territory whose area is larger than 22 countries [combined].
+It is the world’s biggest dependent territory whose area is larger than the total space of the world’s 22 smallest countries.
 The island, which comprises 65 hamlets and three towns, is also the biggest island in the Persian Gulf home to more than 100,000 people.

-Thanks to its strategic position, Qeshm Island has always had a unique position throughout history from the Elamites period to the present time.
-This island has multiple upsides, among them: access to high seas, domestic and Central Asian markets and to the southern part of the Persian Gulf; abundant skilled workforce; huge energy reserves, including gas; deep coastline waters which makes it ideal for building wharfs to allow high tonnage vessels to dock; and intact coral reefs, especially in Naz, Hengam and Larak islands which are adjacent to Qeshm.
+Thanks to its strategic position, Qeshm Island has always had a unique place throughout history from the Elamites period to the present time.
+As a result, the island benefits from multiple upsides, among them access to high seas, domestic and Central Asian markets and the southern part of the Persian Gulf.
+Qeshm Island also has abundant skilled workforce.
+Besides, there are huge energy reserves in the island, including gas, deep coastline waters ideal for building wharfs to allow high tonnage vessels to dock; and intact coral reefs, especially in Naz, Hengam and Larak islands which are adjacent to Qeshm.

-Qeshm Island Global Geopark with a total area of over 30,000 hectares is situated in the west of Qeshm Island.
+Qeshm Global Geopark with a total area of over 30,000 hectares is situated in the west of the Island.
 It was the Middle East’s first Geopark which made it to the Global Geoparks Network (GGN) supported by United Nations Educational, Scientific and Cultural Organization (UNESCO) in 2006.
-But it was removed from the UNESCO list in 2012, due to mismanagement of Qeshm Free Zone [Organization] and consequent failure to meet the required criteria for remaining on the list.
+It was then removed from the UNESCO list in 2012, due to mismanagement of Qeshm Free Zone [Organization] and consequent failure to meet the required criteria for remaining on the list.

 This Geopark spans several areas including Hara Forests, Salt Dome, Salt Cave, mineral springs, Chahku Strait, Tang-e Ali Strait, Bam-e Qeshm, Tandis-ha valley, Kalat Koshtar, and tens of rock and reef formations.

-The Hara Forests is the common name for mangrove forests on the Iranian island of Qeshm in the Persian Gulf.
+The Hara Forests is the common name for mangrove forests on Qeshm Island.
 Dominated by the species Avicennia marina, which is locally known as Hara, the forests are an important ecological resource.

 The Hara tree, a salt-water plant that is often submerged at high tide, grows to heights of three to eight meters and has bright green leaves and twigs.